Disclaimer: We are not lawyers. Nothing on this website should be considered legal advice.

 The ga deer baiting law defines baiting as scattering, distributing, exposing and placing attractants or lure so as to entice big game.
 Baits can include corn, wheat, salts, other grains, apples, and other feeds.
 It is legal to hunt deer over bait in private lands in the following counties; Harris, Taylor, Peach, Talbot, Houston, Wilkinson, Twiggs, Washington, Jefferson, and Burke.
 It is also legal to hunt using bait on private lands in all counties South of the above-stated counties.
 It is; however, illegal to use deer baits in the following counties; Troup, Upson, Meriwether, Bibb, Crawford, Jones, Baldwin, Hancock, Warren, Glascock, McDuffie, and Richmond.
 Also, it is illegal to use deer baits in all counties North of these.
 In the latter counties, you can use deer bait if the lure is 200 yards away from you and out of your line of sight.

 If you are thinking of using bait to hunt in Idaho, you better re-think that plan.
 This Northwestern state does not allow baiting.
 The deer baiting laws in Idaho prohibit the use of any attractants for hunting whether they be in a liquid or solid state.
-The laws do not say anything about liquid scents, and with a special permit, you can hunt black bears with bait.
+However, liquid scents can be used for hunting deer and elk

 Similar to Idaho, Illinois has a pretty tough stand on deer baiting.
 In Illinois use of attractants or lure when hunting deer is illegal.
 However, there are exceptions to this law.
 Elevated bird or squirrel feeders located 100 feet from your home are not prohibited.
 Additionally, incidental feeding of wildlife within active livestock areas is not illegal.
 The same goes for the feeding of any other wild animal apart from deer by hand.
 And so are feeders designed for other animals apart from deer.